-Implementation of the TIP will not result in increased demands, since the project components are maintenance-oriented and not capacity-related.
+The implementation of the TIP will not result in increased demands, as the project components are maintenance-oriented and not capacity-related.

-• Proposed measures to reduce or respond to such demand(s) are:
+Proposed measures to reduce or respond to such demand(s) are:

 7. Identify, if possible, whether the proposal may conflict with local, state, or federal laws or requirements for the protection of the environment.